Discrete Bayesian Sample Inference for Graph Generation: Related Work

 \textbf{Discrete diffusion} addresses the discreteness of graphs.
-The most straightforward approach relaxes discrete data to a continuous space, applies diffusion, and quantizes the generated outputs back to the discrete space in a final step \cite{niu2020permutationinvariantgraphgeneration, jo2022scorebasedgenerativemodelinggraphs, jo2024graphgenerationdiffusionmixture}.
-Alternatively, one can use discrete diffusion in which the state is perturbed via a Markovian transition matrix in discrete time steps (often including an absorbing state) \cite{austin2023structureddenoisingdiffusionmodels}; this has been applied to graphs \cite{vignac2023digressdiscretedenoisingdiffusion, haefeli2023diffusionmodelsgraphsbenefit}.
-A related recent approach uses a continuous-time Markov chain for the discrete diffusion process (see \cite{campbell2022continuoustimeframeworkdiscrete}), which allows more flexible sampling on graphs \cite{siraudin2024comethcontinuoustimediscretestategraph, xu2024discretestatecontinuoustimediffusiongraph}.
+The most straightforward approach relaxes discrete data to a continuous space, applies diffusion, and quantizes the generated outputs back to the discrete space in a final step \citep{niu2020permutationinvariantgraphgeneration, jo2022scorebasedgenerativemodelinggraphs, jo2024graphgenerationdiffusionmixture}.
+Alternatively, one can use discrete diffusion in which the state is perturbed via a Markovian transition matrix in discrete time steps (often including an absorbing state) \citep{austin2023structureddenoisingdiffusionmodels}; this has been applied to graphs \citep{vignac2023digressdiscretedenoisingdiffusion, haefeli2023diffusionmodelsgraphsbenefit}.
+A related recent approach uses a continuous-time Markov chain for the discrete diffusion process (see \citep{campbell2022continuoustimeframeworkdiscrete}), which allows more flexible sampling on graphs \citep{siraudin2024comethcontinuoustimediscretestategraph, xu2024discretestatecontinuoustimediffusiongraph}.

-\textbf{Bayesian Flow Networks} \citep{graves2025bayesianflownetworks} propose a conceptually distinct approach to discrete generative models: diffusion is applied to the \textit{parameters of a distribution over samples} rather than to the samples themselves.
-BFNs can be interpreted as an SDE, enabling more efficient sampling algorithms \cite{xue2024unifyingbayesianflownetworks}.
-This provides a solid theoretical foundation for diffusion on discrete data while retaining the benefits of smooth parameter changes, and it achieves competitive performance on protein and graph generation \cite{Atkinson2025, song2025smooth, 2025chembfn}.
-The flexible design of BFNs also permits joint generation of continuous and discrete quantities, for example the 3D positions, atom types, and charges in molecular generation \cite{song2024unified}. \textbf{Bayesian Sample Inference} \cite{lienen2025generativemodelingbayesiansample} extends BFNs by adding a prior over the distribution parameters and offers a simplified interpretation for the continuous-data case.
+\textbf{Bayesian Flow Networks} \citet{graves2025bayesianflownetworks} propose a conceptually distinct approach to discrete generative models: diffusion is applied to the \textit{parameters of a distribution over samples} rather than to the samples themselves.
+BFNs can be interpreted as an SDE, enabling more efficient sampling algorithms \citep{xue2024unifyingbayesianflownetworks}.
+This provides a solid theoretical foundation for diffusion on discrete data while retaining the benefits of smooth parameter changes, and it achieves competitive performance on protein and graph generation \citep{Atkinson2025, song2025smooth, 2025chembfn}.
+The flexible design of BFNs also permits joint generation of continuous and discrete quantities, for example the 3D positions, atom types, and charges in molecular generation \citep{song2024unified}.

+\textbf{Bayesian Sample Inference} \citet{lienen2025generativemodelingbayesiansample} extends BFNs by adding a prior over the distribution parameters and offers a simplified interpretation for the continuous-data case. \citet{kollovieh2025treegen} used the BSI framework to derive their generative model for hierarchies.
+However, they do not generalize the framework, i.e., do not derive SDE-based sampling algorithms, and do not optimize an ELBO as they specifically focus on hierarchy generation.